• Skip to primary navigation

 According to the Skin Cancer Foundation, around 700,000 people in the United States are diagnosed with this type of skin cancer each year which is the second most common form of skin cancer

 The most common manifestation of actinic keratosis is skin lesions.
-They appear in areas that exposed to the sun.
+They appear in areas that are exposed to the sun.
 This includes the face, shoulders, bald scalp, forearms, ears, neck, and back of the arms.
-They may also appear on some parts of the legs and on the shins.
+They may also appear on some parts of the legs and the shins.
 AKs start as a small lesion that seems like the texture of sandpaper.

 What is Actinic Keratosis